Last night, the neighborhood owls were going crazy

 Thousands of people gather at the annual holiday lighting ceremony, which this year consists of just one guy with a flashlight.

 Yesterday my father found one of the owls dead in the backyard behind the old swing set.
 He wanted to bury it, but the ground was frozen, so he wrapped it in a plastic bag until the next thaw.
-But first he removed a single feather, understanding somehow that he should only take one.
+But first he removed a single feather, somehow understanding that he should take only one.

 Day 333 of trying to be good at everything except what I am good at.